 Michelene is a native New Yorker but is proud to call St. Petersburg her home where she resides with her husband, Dr. Farhan Malik.

 Prior to joining Regions, Stephen served for 17 years as a leader within high-performing nonprofit organizations in Tampa Bay, as well as in Northern Indiana and Washington, D.C.
 This included two years of post-graduate service as an AmeriCorps member in both south St. Petersburg and the nation’s capital.
-He holds a Bachelor of Arts as well as a Masters of Nonprofit Administration (MNA) from the University of Notre Dame.
+He holds a Bachelor of Arts, as well as a Master of Nonprofit Administration (MNA) from the University of Notre Dame.

 Mary Pat King, CAE, was named CEO of Girl Scouts of West Central Florida (GSWCF) in March 2020.
 GSWCF serves nearly 18,000 members spanning eight counties: Hillsborough, Pinellas, Pasco, Hernando, Polk, Citrus, Sumter and Marion.